3ZadeSSG/Socket-Programming/README.md

  * a) The multithreaded chat server must broadcast each message to all connected clients.
  * b) It should also maintain a dynamic list of socket references associated with those clients.
  * c) The client must be implemented as a GUI that can send and receive messages until it sends a string “***bye***” (not case sensitive)
- * Result) The top corner left windows is of 1st connected client to room, followed by the 2nd one which is at bottom left, and finally the 3rd one is at top right corner.
+ * Result) The top corner left window(running in virtual machine connected with WiFi hence seperate IP address than its Windows10 counterparts)is of 1st connected client to room, followed by the 2nd one which is at bottom left, and finally the 3rd one is at top right corner.
   ![alt_text](https://github.com/manugond/Socket-Programming-Basics-using-Java/blob/master/Assignment2/ScreenShot.png)

 # Assignment 3